skybet/jirar/README.md

 ## Setup config

-The first time RUNME.sh is run, it copies two example config files.
+The first time RUNME.sh is run, it copies three example config files.
 These need updating with your details.

 The first: `atlassianDetails.sh` needs the url of the rest-endpoint for Jira and Confluence

 The second: `extract/boardList.js` is a mapping from jira project keys to boardIds.
 Instuctions are in the example file

+The third: `extract/customFields.js` is to define fields to extract beyond the named jira fields.
+Three fields are defined from our boards and described in the Examples section below.
+If you have similar fields, change the link in this file.

-You may manually created these config files before the first run by removing the .example suffix from the filenames and populating them yourself
+You may manually create these config files before the first run by removing the .example suffix from the filenames and populating them yourself.

 # Examples